-Housing Choice Voucher programs are covered under Section 214 of the Housing and Community Development Act of 1980, which makes financial assistance contingent upon the submission of verifiable evidence of citizen or eligible non-citizen status.
+Housing Choice Voucher programs are covered under Section 214 of the Housing and Community Development Act of 1980, which makes financial assistance contingent upon the submission of verifiable evidence of citizen or eligible non-citizen status. • Families must submit evidence of citizenship or eligible non-citizen status.
+A family consisting of members with both eligible and ineligible

-- ADOPTED: 05.25.2023 - Families must submit evidence of citizenship or eligible non-citizen status.
-A family consisting of members with both eligible and ineligible status may be eligible for prorated assistance. - Verification of evidence of eligible non-citizen status is necessary to determine whether or not the applicant/participating family is eligible for continuing assistance or admittance to the program.
+- Verification of evidence of eligible non-citizen status is necessary to determine whether or not the applicant/participating family is eligible for continuing assistance or admittance to the program.
 Families will be required to submit a declaration for all members who claim eligible status and/or provide a listing of those members who do not claim eligible status. - Non-citizen students do not have eligible status, nor does their noncitizen spouse and/or minor children accompanying or joining the noncitizen student.
 A citizen spouse or minor children of a citizen spouse and non-citizen student are eligible for assistance, however; - Eligible immigration status includes the following categories: Citizens or national of the United States;